hvassing/search-console-bigquery/README.md

 * [Select or create a Cloud Platform project](https://console.cloud.google.com/project).
 * [Enable the Google Cloud BigQuery API](https://console.cloud.google.com/flows/enableapi?apiid=bigquery.googleapis.com).
 * [Enable the Google Search Console API](https://console.cloud.google.com/flows/enableapi?apiid=webmasters.googleapis.com)
-* [Set up authentication with a service account](https://cloud.google.com/docs/authentication/getting-started) so you can access the API from your local workstation.
+* [Set up authentication with a service account](https://cloud.google.com/docs/authentication/getting-started) so you can access the APIs, and give the service account access rights to your BigQuery datasets.
 * [Add service account to your property in Google Search Console](https://search.google.com/search-console/users).

+### Authentication
+In order to authenticate your service account, you need to download the JSON key and store it along you the code.
+The file name should be `jwt.keys.json`

-### Installing the client library
+### Installing dependencies
 The tool is dependent on a Google API library that is distributed on `npm`.
 In order to add it as a dependency, run the following command:
 ``` sh
 $ npm install googleapis